 No one ever imagines the game of hide and seek could be a matter of survival.
-But for Scott O’Grady, that’s exactly what it became when he was shot down during the Bosnian War in 1995 as a part of the NATO forces enforcing the UN no-fly zone over Bosnia as a part of Operation Deny Flight.
+But, for Scott O’Grady, that’s exactly what it became when he was shot down during the Bosnian War in 1995 as a part of the NATO forces enforcing the United Nations (UN) no-fly zone over Bosnia as a part of Operation Deny Flight.

 “MY FIRST THOUGHT WAS ANGRY AND SIMPLE: WE’VE BEEN SET UP.
 THEY LAID A TRAP FOR US, AND ALL OF OUR DETECTION SYSTEMS HAD MISSED IT.
 I WAS SWIMMING STRAIGHT INTO THE JAWS OF A SHARK.”

 Three hours after the briefing, suiting up, and prepping the aircraft, O’Grady and Wright were on their way from Aviano Air Base in Italy toward the Bosnian coast.
 Their patrol would take them on a 25 mile long racetrack-like oval over Bosnia where they’d watch for any aircraft attempting to violate the UN no-fly rules.
 Their first circuit over Bosnia and refueling high above the pristine Adriatic was an uneventful run, but little did they know that, below them, Bosnian Serb forces had secretly moved an SA-6 battery south.

 As O’Grady and Wright set up for a second CAP (combat air patrol), Wright’s threat warning system warned he was “spiked” or that an enemy radar system was watching him from the ground.
 Though it didn’t mean they were actually firing missiles, O’Grady says, “they sure might be thinking about it.”
 It was quickly determined to be a false alarm, but it got both pilots’ attention.